Electronics are expensive these days. Money expert Clark Howard wants you to get the lowest price possible on computers, laptops and similar items.

 - Support for some apps and extensions

-Google also says that, once it stops sending updates, it’s possible that at some point, some features on the Chromebook will stop working.
+Google also says that, once it stops sending updates, it’s possible that some features on the Chromebook will stop working.

 If you have a Chromebook, you may be wondering how to find the AUE date.
 Here are the steps, according to Google: